top of page

 Wood carving

-Cutting wood means transforming it into a work of art using precise gestures.
+Cutting wood is transforming it into a work of art through precise movements.

-It all begins with preparing the design and the support.
-I take care to define every detail of the pattern to be cut, whether simple or complex.
-The model is created by hand or using specialized software to ensure optimal precision.
-Once the pattern is designed, I transfer it to the wood using carbon paper or temporary glue, depending on the project.
-The choice of wood is crucial: it must be thin enough to facilitate cutting, yet remain sturdy to ensure the durability of the creation.
+It all begins with preparing the design and the wood.
+I carefully define every detail of the design to be cut, whether simple or complex.
+The model is created by hand or using specialized software to guarantee optimal precision.
+Once the design is finalized, I transfer it onto the wood using carbon paper or temporary glue, depending on the project.
+The choice of wood is crucial: it must be thin enough to facilitate cutting, yet robust enough to ensure the durability of the finished piece.

-When cutting, I make sure to position the board correctly and follow the outline carefully.
-For tight curves or complex shapes, I adjust the angle of the saw and, if necessary, perforate the board to insert the blade and cut out the interior designs.
-I maintain constant pressure to avoid splintering or errors that could affect the accuracy of the design.
+During the cutting process, I make sure to position the board correctly and carefully follow the lines.
+For tight curves or complex shapes, I adjust the saw angle and, if necessary, drill holes in the board to insert the blade and cut out the internal patterns.
+I maintain consistent pressure to avoid splintering or errors that could compromise the design's accuracy.

-Once the cut is complete, I proceed with the finishing touches.
-I sand the edges to smooth them and remove any small rough spots left by the saw.
-If the project involves several pieces to be assembled, I carefully adjust them before gluing them together.
+Once the cutting is complete, I proceed with the finishing touches.
+I sand the edges to smooth them and remove any small imperfections left by the saw.
+If the project involves several pieces to assemble, I carefully adjust them before gluing them together.

 bottom of page